better-internet/radworks-docs/docs/understanding-radicle/faq.md

 title: FAQ
 ---
 ## How do I get started?
-Head over to [getting started](getting-started.md) section for instructions on how to download and install the Radicle CLI, which helps you host code on the Radicle network and collaborate on projects.
+Head over to [user hub](/) section for instructions on how to download and install the Radicle CLI, which helps you host code on the Radicle network and collaborate on projects.